Divicodes/EventDiva/README.md

 **Solution.** E-Diva solves that by automatically extracting the events from your emails and allows you to quickly add them to your calendar.

-E-Diva is a project inspired at Samsung NextGen Hackathon September 23-24, 2023 at Fort Mason, San Francisco.
+E-Diva is a project idea that I came up with at Samsung NextGen Hackathon September 23-24, 2023 at Fort Mason, San Francisco.

 <img src="img/nextgen.png" alt="drawing" width="200"/>